TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 durian myths - baking sodaImage credit: Canva

-If the stench has lingered on in your fridges and cars, try adding a bowl of baking soda.
+If the stench has lingered on in your cars, try adding a bowl of baking soda.
 According to science, most odours have an acidic chemical makeup, so using something with a higher alkaline content can help neutralise the smell.

 You can leave the bowl overnight to significantly reduce the stink, but for persistent smells, switch out the baking soda daily, so it’s more effective.
-Do note you won’t be able to use the baking soda once it’s done its job – unless you want your bakes to taste like durian too.
+Do note you won’t be able to use the baking soda once it’s done its job – unless you want your car to taste like durian too.

 Verdict: True